Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Introduction

-For over twenty years one of the most prominent unexplained properties of $f$-electron materials has been the phase transition in {\urusi} at $T_0\approx17.5\,{\rm K}$ into a state known as 'hidden order' (HO) \cite{pal85a,map86a,sch86a,myd11a}.
+For nearly thirty years one of the most prominent unexplained properties of $f$-electron materials has been the phase transition in {\urusi} at $T_0\approx17.5\,{\rm K}$ into a state refered to as 'hidden order' (HO) \cite{pal85a,map86a,sch86a,myd11a} as the nature of the order parameter remains unknown.
 The discovery of the HO was soon followed by the observation of a small antiferromagnetic moment (SMAF), $m_s\approx 0.01-0.04$~$\mu_{\rm B}$ per U atom \cite{bro87a}, then believed to be an intrinsic property of the HO.
 The observation of a large-moment antiferromagnetic phase (LMAF) with $m_s\approx 0.4$~$\mu_{\rm B}$ \cite{ami99a}\ {\it under pressure} consequently prompted intense theoretical efforts to connect the LMAF with the SMAF and the HO.
-However, following $\mu$SR and NMR measurements \cite{mat03a,ama04a}, recent Larmor and magnetic neutron diffraction allowed us to quantitatively show the parasitic nature of the SMAF \cite{nik10a}.
+However, $\mu$SR, NMR, Larmor and magnetic neutron diffraction experiments suggested that the apparent SMAF is a result of the presence of LMAF in a small sample volume fraction.\cite{mat03a,ama04a,nik10a,bou11a}.
 Studies of the pressure--temperature phase diagram of {\urusi} consistently establish the existence of a bicritical point, which implies that HO and LMAF break {\em different} symmetries \cite{mot03a,uem05a,has08a,mot08a,nik10a}.
-These properties point to exotic scenarios of the HO, such as incommensurate orbital currents \cite{cha02a}, helicity order \cite{var06a}, multipolar order \cite{kis05a,hau09a}, or a spin-nematic state \cite{fuj11a,oka11a}.
+To explain these properties, exotic scenarios of the HO have been proposed, such as incommensurate orbital currents \cite{cha02a}, helicity order \cite{var06a}, multipolar order \cite{kis05a,hau09a,tak12a,kha14a}, order due to dynamic symmetry breaking \cite{elg09a}, so-called hastatic order \cite{cha13a}, or spin-orbit density waves \cite{ris12a,das14a}.
+Indications of breaking of the 4-fold tetragonal in-plane symmetry at $T_0$ have motivated the consideration of a spin-nematic state \cite{fuj11a,oka11a,rig14a,ton14a}.